The Menopause Society

-The Menopause Society, founded in 1989 as the North American Menopause Society, is a nonprofit, multidisciplinary organization with the mission of promoting the health and quality of life of women during midlife and beyond through an understanding of menopause and healthy aging.
-Based in Cleveland, Ohio, The Menopause Society has more than 7,900 members from 51 countries, with 88% of its members from North America.
+The Menopause Society, founded in 1989 as the North American Menopause Society, is a nonprofit, multidisciplinary organization with the mission of promoting the health and quality of life of women during midlife and beyond, through an understanding of menopause and healthy aging.
+Based in Cleveland, Ohio, the society has more than 7,900 members from 51 countries, with 88% of its members from North America.
 Its membership includes experts from many disciplines such as medicine, nursing, sociology, psychology, nutrition, anthropology, epidemiology, pharmacy, and education.

-The Society renamed itself The Menopause Society in 2023.
+The group renamed itself the Menopause Society in 2023.

 History

-The Menopause Society was founded in 1989 by Dr. Wulf Utian, the Arthur H. Bill Professor Emeritus of Reproductive Biology at Case Western Reserve University School of Medicine and one of the three original Founders of the International Menopause Society.
-Dr. Utian served as the Executive Director of NAMS from its inception until 2009.
-Dr. Stephanie Faubion currently serves as the Society's Medical Director and Ms. Carolyn Develen as the Society's Chief Operating Officer.
+The Menopause Society was founded in 1989 by Dr. Wulf Utian, the Arthur H. Bill Professor Emeritus of Reproductive Biology at Case Western Reserve University School of Medicine and one of the three original founders of the International Menopause Society.
+Utian served as the executive director of NAMS from its inception until 2009.
+Dr. Stephanie Faubion currently serves as medical director, and Carolyn Develen as chief operating officer.

 Resources and publications

-In 1994 The Menopause Society launched Menopause, a peer-reviewed scientific journal meant to provide a forum for clinical research, applied basic science, and practice guidelines on all aspects of menopause.
-The scope of Menopause encompasses many varied biomedical areas, including internal medicine, family practice, obstetrics, gynecology, medical subspecialties such as cardiology and geriatrics, epidemiology, pathology, sociology, psychology, anthropology, and pharmacology.
+In 1994, the Menopause Society launched Menopause, a peer-reviewed scientific journal meant to provide a forum for clinical research, applied basic science, and practice guidelines on all aspects of menopause.
+The journal's scope encompasses many varied biomedical areas, including internal medicine, family practice, obstetrics, gynecology, medical subspecialties such as cardiology and geriatrics, epidemiology, pathology, sociology, psychology, anthropology, and pharmacology.
 Additional professional educational material provided by NAMS includes the textbook Menopause Practice: A Clinician's Guide; position statements on hormone therapy, management of menopausal symptoms, prevention and treatment of osteoporosis, and other topics; an annual scientific conference; and the e-mail newsletters First to Know, Menopause Care Updates, and Menopause e-Consult.
 The Menopause Society also releases consumer educational materials such as the print resource The Menopause Guidebook and the e-mail newsletter Menopause Flashes.